-For the Fund, unless otherwise instructed, TDAM has the authority to determine (i) the securities to be purchased and sold for the Fund (subject to restrictions on its activities set forth in the applicable investment management agreement, offering documents, and/or any written investment guidelines) and (ii) the amount of securities to be purchased or sold for the Fund.
+Unless otherwise instructed, TDAM has the authority to determine (i) the securities to be purchased and sold for the Fund (subject to restrictions on its activities set forth in the applicable investment management agreement, offering documents, and/or any written investment guidelines) and (ii) the amount of securities to be purchased or sold for the Fund.
 This discretionary authority will remain in full force and effect until the Fund terminates its relationship with TDAM.